-The accident insurance provider alone decides whether the conditions exist for an insurance claim, and whether the victim of the accident or surviving dependants are to receive benefits.
+The accident insurance provider alone decides whether the conditions exist for an insurance claim, and whether the insured person or surviving dependants are to receive benefits.
 You do not need to apply for this.
-Your employer must report each accident to the accident insurance provider if the insured person is unable to work for more than three days or if the insured person dies.
+The employer must report any accident to the accident insurance provider if the insured person is unable to work for more than three days or if the insured person dies.

 Trade unions, among others, offer their members free advice on social rights issues.
 Charitable associations such as unemployment centres help those in need with the forms and will also accompany you, if required, to the public authorities.

 If you still have social insurance in one or more countries other than Germany, ask about the effects of this on accident insurance:

 Statutory Accident Insurance – Abroad

 Tel.: +49 30 288763-640